fvoska/RZNU/README.md

 ## Usage

-When started, app runs on localhost on both HTTP and HTTPS by default (standard ports 80 and 443).
+When started, app runs on localhost on both HTTP and HTTPS by default (on ports 8080 and 8443 - can be configured in config).
 Using https version is recommended.
 Certificate is self-signed, ignore browser warnings.

 There is a HTML/jQuery/Bootstrap user interface available at / (https://localhost).